BloomTech-Labs/CS10-ksl-alerts/README.md

 TODO

 ## Technology
-This application uses the MERN stack.
+This application uses the MERN (MongoDB, Express, React, Node) stack.
 Web scraping is done with the Cheerio.js library.
+Payments are done through the Stripe API.

 ## Contributers
 This project was developed by a group of Lambda School students for their capstone project.